Evolution of networks with multiple junctions: Smooth flows are Brakke flows

-To deal with this situation, which is necessary also in order to be able to continue the flow when at some time a curve collapses and possibly some multi--points appear in the (limit) network, we need a more general ({\em weak}) and suitable definition of curvature flow.
+To continue the flow when at some time a curve collapses and possibly some multi--points appear in the (limit) network, one can consider a more general ({\em weak}) definition of curvature flow.

 As mentioned in the introduction, there exist several weak definitions of motion by curvature of a subset of $\R^n$.
-Among the existing notions, the most suitable to our point of view is the one of Brakke introduced in~\cite{brakke}, which in general lacks uniqueness but at least maintains the (Hausdorff) dimension of the evolving sets.
+Among the existing notions, the most suitable to our point of view is the one introduced by Brakke in~\cite{brakke}, which in general lacks uniqueness but at least maintains the (Hausdorff) dimension of the evolving sets.